Hajo376/SNOM_AFM_analysis/docs/_build/html/_sources/files/code_example_snommeasurement_4.rst.txt

     # Plot the data without any modifications.
     measurement.display_channels()

     # Apply the synccorrection to the data.
 But we don't know the direction yet.
-The interferometer sometimes goes in the wron direction.
+The interferometer sometimes goes in the wrong direction.
     # This will create corrected channels and save them as .gsf with the appendix '_corrected'.
     # measurement.synccorrection(1.6) # for chiral coupler
     measurement.synccorrection(0.97)